Key Points

 So, how is UCCRN involved in the topic of resilient cities?
 The international purpose of UCCRN is to provide science-based informations to decision-makers in cities around the world.
 In this way, institutions all over the world can prepare cities for climate change and make them resilient through adaptation and mitigation policies.
 The ARC3 by UCCRN, an assessment report on climate change and cities, represents a new “science into action” model for integrating climate change into highly complex urban areas.

-Adaptive strategies and Tools for urban designers
+Adaptive strategies for urban designers

 Urban climate must be a major factor in the planning and design of contemporary cities.
 The Urban Planning and Design working group of the UCCRN, within the Second Assessment Report on Climate Change and Cities (ARC3.2), has proposed a design methodology aimed at mitigating emissions while bringing adaptive benefits (Raven et al., 2018).
 Experimental activities conducted in a series of urban design Studios and Workshops allowed to deepen, through application on case study areas, the proposed design principles and the transfer opportunities into other urban contexts.
 The activities have been conducted in New York City, Paris and Napoli by the Urban Climate Lab at the New York Institute of Technology, the Multi-Scale Building Technology Studio at Politecnico di Milano and the researchers of Department of Architecture of Università di Napoli Federico II.